 The Page Ranking Algorithm is helpful since it ranks webpages by significance, but it is limited because it ranks at indexing time, not retrieval time, and if a webpage with no outlinks is detected, the user goes to a random bookmark.

-Phase – V: Ensemble algorithms to find best algorithm
+Phase – V: Ensemble algorithms to find the best algorithm

 Ensemble Methods build sentiment analysis models.
 Ensembles combine classifiers to improve outcomes.
 Multi-nomial Naïve Bayes (MNB), Multi-layer Perceptron (MLP), and Logistic Regression(LR) are used.